nobodyoffc/FEIP/FEIP1V7_FreeProtocol(en-US).md

 5. Encoding : utf-8.

+6. Since block height `2000000`, any operation of writing to freecash blockchain needs more than `1cd` consumed.

 ## Consensus of this protocol

 1. This protocol is used to publish protocol information on Freecash blockchain.